DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 # Boss-Only

+**Manifest Terrain**

+- Mechanic: Major.
+For 1 PP, you change the area around you to an ensnaring landscape.
+On starting turn, target(s) make a DR 2 AGL Save.
+On fail, target(s) Entangled.
+- AOE: Aura 2

+**Undying**

+- Mechanic: Passive.
+This creature cannot be killed by traditional weapons.
+On reaching 0 HP, this creature goes into a stasis.
+The following day, they return to 1 HP.
+A GM determines the corresponding Vulnerability that counteracts this effect.

+**Undying Vulnerability**

+- Mechanic: Vulny.
+When the creature is exposed to this Vulnerability, they take 1 damage.
+While the creature is at 0 HP, when they are exposed to this Vulnerability they are instead killed.
+A GM determines the nature of Vulnerability that a creature possesses to trigger this effect, such as exposure to sunlight.

+**Stunning Glare**

+- Mechanic: Major.
+Force one target within range to make a DR 2 CON Save.
+On a failure, they take 2 damage and are Stunned.
+On a success, they take half damage and are not Stunned.
+- Range: 10

+**Drain Life**

+- Mechanic: Major.
+Force all targets within Aura 2 to make a DR 2 VIT Save.
+On a failure, they take 1 damage and the Boss is healed for the total amount of damage dealt.
+- AOE: Aura 2

+**Grant Invisibility**

+- Mechanic: Major.
+Target a creature within range.
+That creature gains the *Invisible* condition.
+- Range: 10

 ## Adversary Actions

+**Ally Swap**

+- Mechanic: Adversary.
+Choose a friendly creature within 10 spaces and swap places with them.
+That creature can then make one Attack, Weapon to a creature within 1 space after the swap is complete.

 **Adversary Major Action**

 - Mechanic: Adversary.
 Once per round, you make take an additional Major Action after a Dealer's turn.

+**Drain Stamina**

+- Mechanic: Adversary.
+All creatures within 2 spaces make a DR 2 GUT Save.
+On a failure, discard 2 cards.
+- AOE: Aura 2

+**Phase Shift**

+- Mechanic: Adversary.
+Choose a space within 10 spaces and move there instantly.

+**Shake Enemy**

+- Mechanic: Adversary.
+Choose a creature within 10 spaces.
+They make a DR 2 CON Save.
+On a failure, their next check will be made at Lower Hand.

 ## House Actions

-**Manifest Terrain**
+**Summon Ally**

+- Description: Your authority allows you to call for reinforcements.
 - Mechanic: House.
-For 1 PP, you change the area around you to an ensnaring landscape.
-On starting turn, target(s) make a DR 2 AGL Save.
-On fail, target(s) Entangled.
-- AOE: Aura 2
+Select N creatures from the Bestiary and summon them to the battlefield.
+The GM determines how many creatures are summoned.

+**Amplify Ally**

+- Description: Move the chess pieces on your board.
+- Mechanic: House.
+Select one ally.
+They can immediately move up to 4 spaces and take one Action.

+**Wall Grab**

+- Description: Even the walls of your House obey you.
+Hold still!
+- Mechanic: House.
+All creatures within 2 spaces of a wall must make a DR 2 AGL Save.
+On a failure, they take 1 damage and are Entangled.

 **Obey Me**

 - Mechanic: House.
 For 2 PP, enthrall an enemy.
 On starting turn, target(s) make a DR 2 CON Save.
 On fail, target(s) must move up to 4 spaces and/or take one Major Action at your direction on each turn.
 On success, target(s) end effect.

-**Amplify Ally**

-- Description: Move the chess pieces on your board.
-- Mechanic: House.
-Select one ally.
-They can immediately move up to 4 spaces and take one Action.

 # Combat

 **Staggering Blow**

 - Description: Getting something to stay still is just a matter of applying pressure in the right spot.
 Or hitting that spot really hard.
 - Mechanic: Major.
 For 1 PP, Make a Weapon Attack against a creature.
 On a successful hit,, target(s) make a VIT Save with a DR of 3 minus half the Primary Skill of the Attacker.
-On fail, target(s) they are Stunned.
+On fail, target(s) Stunned.
 - XP: 2
 - Range: 1
 - Prereq Role: Defender